tranpl/redcap-api/RedcapApi/Docs/README.md

 [![NuGet](https://img.shields.io/nuget/dt/RedcapApi.svg?style=for-the-badge)](https://www.nuget.org/packages/RedcapAPI)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=for-the-badge)](https://github.com/cctrbic/redcap-api/blob/master/LICENSE.md)

-Project Feedback, using REDCap of course: https://redcap.vcu.edu/surveys/?s=KJLHWRTJYA

 # REDCap API Library for .NET
-The REDCap Api Library for .NET provides the ability to interact with REDCap programmatically using various .NET languages(C#,F#,VB.NET);
+The REDCap Api Library provides the ability to interact with REDCap programmatically using various .NET languages(C#,F#,VB.NET);

 __Prerequisites__
 1. Local redcap instance installed (visit https://project-redcap.org) if you need to download files(assuming you have access)
 2. Create a new project with "Demographics" for the template; this gives you a basic project to work with.
 3. Create an api token for yourself, replace that with the tokens you see on the "RedcapApiTests.cs" files, and others
 4. You'll may need to add a field type of "file_upload" so that you can test the file upload interface of the API
-5. Build the solution, then run the tests
+5. Build the solution, then run the demo project to see the results.

 __API METHODS SUPPORTED (Not all listed)__
 * ExportLoggingAsync